qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 .. _Available_Auth_methods:

-Available Auth methods
+Available Authentication methods
 ^^^^^^^^^^^^^^^^^^^^^^
-:term:`Authentication Method`\s are loaded dynamically during Auth manager init.
-The list of Auth method can vary with QGIS evolution, but the original list of available methods is:
+:term:`Authentication Method`\s are loaded dynamically during authentication manager init.
+The list of Authentication method can vary with QGIS evolution, but the original list of available methods is:

 #. ``Basic`` User and password authentication
 #. ``Identity-Cert`` Identity certificate authentication
 #. ``PKI-Paths`` PKI paths authentication
 #. ``PKI-PKCS#12`` PKI PKCS#12 authentication

-The above strings are that identify auth methods in the QGIS auth system.
+The above strings are that identify authentication methods in the QGIS authentication system.
 In `Development <https://www.qgis.org/en/site/getinvolved/development/index.html>`_
 section is described how to create a new c++ :term:`Authentication Method`\.